-Grace and Ornicia, who are cousins from the Republic of Congo, were targeted by the government and fled their country to come to Detroit, where they applied for asylum in 2016.
+Kate and Pamela, who are cousins from the Republic of Congo, were targeted by the government and fled their country to come to Detroit, where they applied for asylum in 2016.
 Back home, the Congolese government systematically imprisons and tortures its own citizens, from members of opposition parties to student protestors, who they view as threatening to their power.

-While Grace and Ornicia wait years for their case to be processed, they rent an apartment together, they have jobs and form strong relationships.
+While Kate and Pamela wait years for their case to be processed, they rent an apartment together, they have jobs and form strong relationships.
 They are rebuilding a life in limbo—a life in between their past in Congo and their potential future in Detroit.
 Neither here nor there, they are between familiarity and the unknown, their pain and their healing, home and exile.